RubyPiec/GD-skillsetguessr/README.md

 A game where you get shown a Geometry Dash level, and must guess its skillsets and difficulty.

+## How to play

+On the main screen, you will be able to choose between 2 datasets. **AREDL** chooses levels and corresponding skillsets (and difficulties) from the AREDL, while **GDDL** chooses levels and corresponding skillsets (and difficulties) from the GDDL.
+You are also able to choose between wheter you would like to do 5 rounds, 10 rounds, 15 rounds, 20 rounds, or 25 rounds.

+Upon choosing, you get shown a level's video.
+Based on this video, you must guess the skillsets of this level, and what difficulty you think it is.
+After guessing, hit the "Guess!" button and your score should show up.
+How this score is calculated is explained in the "Point calculation" section of this README.
+After all rounds are up, you get shown a recap with your points during every round, your total points, and a return to main menu button.
+This button effectively does the same as refreshing your page.

 ## Point calculation

 The points you gain are split up in a Difficulty section, and a Skillset section.
 Skillsets account for 75% of your total points (3750), while Difficulty accounts for the remaining 25% (1250).
 These are added up and multiplied by a number depending on the amount of wrong skillsets.
 The exact formulas are given below: